 Will Jitro work without dev experience?

-If you can read code, you'll get more value.
+Better with some.
+If you can read code, you'll get more value out of it.

 Is Jitro affordable for solo operators?

-Expect free tier + paid tiers similar to Jules.
+Pricing isn't announced yet.
+Expect a free tier plus paid tiers similar to Jules.

 Should solo operators wait for Jitro or use alternatives now?